Coronavirus - information and advice

 Full information can be found here.

-Last week, the Government made an announcement about face masks/coverings to be worn by all NHS staff and visitors in hospitals.The announcement confirmed that all staff in hospitals across England should wear surgical masks from today (15 June), and that all visitors and outpatients must wear face coverings at all times.
+All staff in hospitals across England should wear surgical masks from 15 June, and that all visitors and outpatients must wear face coverings at all times.

 Attending hospital or outpatient site for an appointment